Linuxfabrik/lfops/roles/sshd/README.md

 # Ansible Role linuxfabrik.lfops.sshd

-This role ensures that sshd is configured.
+This role deploys `/etc/ssh/sshd_config` for [OpenSSH](https://www.openssh.com/) (the standard SSH server on Linux).
+It exposes the most commonly tuned options as variables (port, address family, password / GSSAPI / root login, log level, sftp subsystem) plus a `sshd__raw` escape hatch for `Match` blocks etc.

-Note that the role does not make use of `/etc/ssh/sshd_config.d/` since not all options can be overwritten (eg. `Subsystem 'sftp' already defined`).
+Note that the role does not make use of `/etc/ssh/sshd_config.d/` since not all options can be overwritten there (e.g. `Subsystem 'sftp' already defined`); the full `sshd_config` is templated instead.

 ## Mandatory Requirements